Sagui-omics/AAAGs_2018/Session3_VCFFormat/README.md

 ```
 &nbsp;

 If you were performing your own variant filtering, what thresholds would you use?
 Which parameters are important for your research projects?
 One way to determine which thresholds are best for you is to visualize how the data looks before and after filtering.
 We can run a quick R script to plot a few of the VCF quality tags including read depth (DP), QUAL scores and mapping quality (MQ).
 In the next session you will go more in depth into how to write scripts for plotting i R but for now we will run a pre-made script using as input our pre-filtered and post-filtered SNPs only VCFs.
 The plots will be output as pdf.
-Many thanks to Genevieve Housman for writing this by the way!s
+Many thanks to Genevieve Housman for writing the script by the way!
 ```
 ## Make a sub-directory to store the plots in
 mkdir filtered_vcf/QCplots

+## Install the necessary R libraries (more on this later in session 4)
+conda install r-vcfr

 ## Before filtering with GATK best practices thresholds.
 Rscript vcf_plots.R filtered_vcf/human_v37_MT.gatk.called.raw_snps.vcf prefilter